 But the first true working television was essentially the work of two inventors and one savvy businessman.
 Philo Taylor Farnsworth, an American inventor, developed a method for scanning images with a beam of electrons and transmitting them with what he called an image dissector, essentially, a primitive television camera; he did this in 1927.
 In 1931, RCA head, David Sarnoff, hired a Russian immigrant named Vladimir Zworykin.
 Zworykin was a former Westinghouse employee who had patented a television transmitting and receiving system.
 At RCA, Zworykin developed the use of cathode-ray tubes and came up with a new form of camera called the iconoscope.
 Working with Zworykin, Sarnoff sought, contested, and purchased various patents, including Farnsworth’s, to develop a commercially and technologically viable television transmission and reception system.

-The TRK-12 doesn’t look like much to us now.
-The picture tube was only 5 inches in diameter by 12 inches tall, and it was mounted inside the top of the unit.
-A hinged lid held a mirror, and the audience actually saw the image as a reflection.
-The unit also came with a radio receiver, so if you couldn’t yet get television in your area, well, at least it was still useful.
+The TRK-12 doesn’t look like much compared to now.
+The picture tube was only five inches in diameter by 12 inches tall, and it was mounted inside the top of the unit.
+A hinged lid held a mirror, and the image the audience saw was a reflection.
+The unit also came with a radio receiver, so if you couldn’t yet get television in your area, at least it was still useful.
 The beautiful Art Deco design was the work of Greek-born John Vassos, RCA’s lead industrial designer.

 Television Enters the American Living Room

 Just as World War I had slowed the development of radio, World War II slowed the development of television as companies like RCA turned their attention to military production.
-Six experimental television stations remained on the air during the war, one each in Chicago; Philadelphia; Los Angeles; and Schenectady, New York; and two in New York City.
+Six experimental television stations remained on the air during the war, one each in Chicago, Philadelphia, Los Angeles, Schenectady, New York, and two in New York City.
 New companies gradually came into being.
 But full-scale commercial television broadcasts did not begin in the United States until 1947.
 The number of television sets rose from 6,000 in 1946 to some 12,000,000 by 1951.
 Up to that point, no new invention had entered the American home faster than black-and-white television sets.
 By 1955, half of all U.S. homes had one.